 A consent order is a legally binding court order that shows how a divorcing couple intend to divide any assets and finances they hold within their marriage.

 Obtaining a consent order is the only way that you can prevent your ex-partner claiming against you, even after several years of being divorced.
+Find out what a consent order is and how to obtain one.

 Obtaining a consent order through court is the only way divorcing parties can ensure that any agreement reached is legally enforceable, but what can actually be put into a consent order?